Kentucky woman 'defecated' on deputy to resist arrest, cops say

 WARNING: DISTURBING DETAILS BELOW

 Amanda Peters, 26, was arrested around 2 a.m. on Saturday at her home, online records showed.
-She had been wanted on an outstanding warrant in neighboring Rockcastle County, WLEX-TV reported.
+She had been wanted on an outstanding warrant in neighboring Rockcastle County, according to WLEX-TV.

 When the homeowner let officers in, Peters reportedly locked herself in a bathroom.
 A responding deputy forced himself into the bathroom and arrested the woman "with force."